Void-Crew-Modding-Team/VoidManager/README.md

 ---------------------

-🤔 : Development Guide : **Documentation to create Void Manager mods are** [on the wiki](https://github.com/Void-Crew-Modding-Team/VoidManager/wiki)
+🤔 : Development Guide : **Documentation to create Void Manager mods is** [on the wiki](https://github.com/Void-Crew-Modding-Team/VoidManager/wiki)

 ---------------------